jishi/jishi/index.md

 Designed and built a "platform" for short lived campaign sites.
 Included customization of a CMS and optimized workflows and deployment of new web sites, and associated integrations (CRM, payment solutions, custom functionality).

-Key concept included reusability of components, less maintenance and optimized hosting costs.
+Key objectives included reusability of components, less maintenance, optimized hosting costs and higher velocity.

 Node.js, Craft CMS, AWS (ECS, RDS, SQS, SNS, Lambda, CDK/Cloudformation)